epw/consensus/consensus.md

 This is the universe’s way of fixing itself after a hole is torn in it by Rending magic.
 It is also the punishment for Mages who break the rules too egregiously.
 Sometimes a backlash is minor, the equivalent of a slap on the wrist.
 Sometimes you’re banished from reality itself.
 Depends on how much you’ve been messing with reality, and how much it feels like messing back.

-When you trigger the Backlash move, this is one of the few times that rolling lower is better, and you roll adding your current discord.
+When you trigger the Backlash move, this is one of the few times that rolling lower is better, and you roll adding your current Discord.
 Roll high enough and you cause a localized break in reality.
 More often though, what will manifest is either some physical sign of your Discord, making your life difficult, or a being of some sort, sent by the Consensus to Enforce its will on you.

-Physical signs of discord should affect the character negatively for the rest of the session.
+Physical signs of Discord should affect the character negatively for the rest of the session.
 Things like milk spoiling around you, electronics refusing to work in your presence, or extreme sensitivity to light and aversion to the sun.

 Enforcers for the Consensus can take many different shapes, they will likely take on a form that makes sense within the Mage’s paradigm.
 They may or may not be able to be seen by other mages, depending on the circumstances.
-One thing is constant between all physical signs of discord and Enforcers though.
+One thing is constant between all physical signs of Discord and Enforcers though.
 Using magic to try and get rid of them or mitigate their consequences will only make matters worse.

 \End{Player}